-Google (and your readers!) like short to medium sized posts – usually around 200-600 words.
-More words than that are a turn off to visitors because chance are they don’t have time to read it all and Google’s spider bots only scan so many words usually in hunt for keywords in which to rank you by.
+Google (and your readers!) like short- to medium-sized posts, usually around 200-600 words.
+More words than that are a turn-off to visitors because chances are they don’t have time to read it all and Google’s spider bots only scan so many words usually on the hunt for keywords to rank you by.

 Adding audio and video are always a plus.
 Click here for a very detailed post on My Top 5 Video Recording Tips for You »

-End each blog post with a course of action or by asking your readers a question to get involved on the conversation.
+End each blog post with a course of action or by asking your readers a question to get involved in the conversation.
 Ask them for what you need.
-“Subscribe to my newsletter” “Make a comment” “Fill out this quote form” etc.
+“Subscribe to my newsletter,” “Make a comment,” “Fill out this quote form,” etc.

 Stories are a great way to sell and for people to remember you.
-Paint a visual picture, add screenshots or images to enhance your posts.
-Before publishing your post ask yourself, “Will this impact at least one person?”
-“Did I do my best to educate and inspire?” then tweak your post is necessary.
+Paint a visual picture and add screenshots or images to enhance your posts.
+Before publishing your post ask yourself, “Will this impact at least one person?” and “Did I do my best to educate and inspire?” then tweak your post as necessary.

 Two is to “Google It”.
 Let’s say my blog post is about “how to boost morale in the workplace”.
-I’ll Google that phrase and look through 5-20 websites finding new ideas.
-Never, ever plagiarize.
-I like to look at the ideas listed and it almost always will spark some new idea in my mind to write about that can be uniquely mine.
+I’ll Google that phrase and look through 5-20 websites to find new ideas (Note: Never, EVER plagiarize.)
+I like to look at the ideas listed because that almost always will spark some new idea in my mind to write about that can be uniquely mine.
 Or, I will take an idea and spin in it a new direction.
 Sometimes we just need a boost or a reminder to keep going.